Hakrham/Zemoga-UI-Test/README.md

 This project was develop with vanilla JS (including CSS and HTM5) without any library or framework.
 Above the reasons why:

- -  The app it's satefy because we don't import, let say, a hundred dependencies and use only 3...
+ -  The app it's satefy because we don't import, let say, a thousand dependencies and use only 3...
 But, what about the other 997??
 Well, that's a security gap for our web app!!
 A huge one!!
  - If you use libraries or frameworks, you need to trust the author and if there is a bug, that's when the problems begins.
  - Vanilla JS will always have the best performance in a web application.
  - Also, i didn't choose CSS pre-processors or JS Frameworks in order to show my skills in pure JS and CSS.